QuaNode/define-js/README.md

   };
 })
-.extend(SuperFunction /*the function you want to inherit from*/) .parameters("Value" /*parameters to be passed when instantiating the prototype object*/);
+.extend(SuperFunction /*the function you want to inherit from*/) .defaults("Value" /*defaults to be passed when instantiating the prototype object*/);

 ```